Update on July 8, 2022: You may be reading about AB5 in the news. Wondering what’s going on?

 How should California small businesses prep for AB5?

-Because of how narrowly AB5 defines an “independent contractor,” there are certain steps that California gig employers, and any California business that employs independent contractors (which includes many small businesses), should be doing now before the law takes effect on January 1, 2020.
+Because of how narrowly AB5 defines an “independent contractor,” there are certain steps that California gig employers, and any California business that employs independent contractors (which includes many small businesses), should be doing.

 1. Lawyer up